konstructio/kubefirst-docs/docs/kubefirst/local/github/repositories.md

 `metaphor` is a suite of demo microservice applications to demonstrate how an application can be integrated into the kubefirst platform following best practices.
 It is described in more details [here](../../../explore/metaphor.md).

-## Repositories Management
+## Management

-As you need additional GitHub repositories, just add a new section of Terraform code to `terraform/github/repos.tf` in your new `gitops` repository:
+If you need additional GitHub repositories, add a new section of Terraform code to `terraform/github/repos.tf` in your new `gitops` repository:

 ```terraform
 # set auto_init to false if importing an existing repository